Year 6: Class 14 and Class 15

 11th November - Remembrance day - Family assembly9:30 start

-SKILL FOR SUCCESS
+SKILLS FOR SUCCESS

-This term, our skill for success is RESILIENCE.
+In AUTUMN 1, our skill for success is RESILIENCE.

 Starting in Year 6 requires a lot of resilience as we raise the expectations for the children to be independent in preparation for secondary school.